“People often get tired at work and relax on holidays, but our mantra is the opposite, we relax at home and explore while traveling.”

 - Hotel rooms were average and the food quality wasn’t very good.

-- Plan your trip to Sikkim and Darjeeling in summers when you can visit majority of the places, including Nathula Pass and Tsomgo Lake
+- Plan your trip to Sikkim and Darjeeling in summers when you can visit the majority of the places, including Nathula Pass and Tsomgo Lake

 Looking To Book A Holiday Package?